Tom94/tclaude/README.md

 Two kinds of servers are supported:

 1. Remote servers (e.g. [remote-mcp-servers](https://mcpservers.org/remote-mcp-servers))
     - Claude will connect directly to the server and use the tools it provides.
 The connection is not made by your machine.
-- Remote servers are useful for tools that require a lot of resources or need to be run in a specific environment (e.g. managing your GitHub projects).
+    - Remote servers are useful for tools that require a lot of resources or need to be run in a server environment.
     - If the server needs authentication, it can be done via OAuth2 or a custom token.

 2. Local servers (running on your machine or in an internal network)
     - **tclaude** will connect to the MCP server via your machine and forward the tools to Claude.
     - Local servers are useful for tools that require access to local resources (e.g. files on your machine or private data).
     - Authentication is not supported for local servers. **tclaude** assumes that, if you have access to a local server, you are authorized to use it.
     - Two protocols are supported: STDIN (**tclaude** starts the server and pipes the input to it) and HTTPS (**tclaude** connects to the server via a URL).

 Example MCP configuration for `~/.configs/tclaude/tclaude.toml`: